 (please click image)

 The thing is, at the time, even though my dad was able to buy surplus jeeps, surplus radios were a little beyond my boyhood pocketbook.
-Even though my stepmother saw to it I had almost everything I ever wanted, she didn't live on the ranch per se' and I only saw her intermittently.
+Even though my stepmother saw to it I had almost anything and everything I ever wanted, she didn't live on the ranch per se' and I only saw her intermittently.
 So, in between visits I began to research if there was some practical way I could build or make what I needed either inexpensively or with stuff I already had laying around.
 It wasn't long until I came across what is known as a spark gap transmitter.
 From my research, along with a little adult supervision, I was eventually able to build and operate a successful spark gap transmitting device, easily sending Morse code clear across the ranch to my brothers with a receiver in the barn.

 The adult supervision turned out to be a sort of shade tree mechanic type guy that ran a scroungy looking one man auto repair shop on a side street a couple of blocks off the main street in town.
 He told me he had been a mechanic and driver for General George S. Patton's Red Ball Express during the war and I was sure he could change a water pump using only a hammer.
-I stopped by his shop one day on the way home from school to see if had an old ignition coil laying around that was still good that I could have.
+I stopped by his shop one day on the way home from school to see if he had an old ignition coil laying around that was still good that I could have.
 When I told him I was going to use it to build a spark gap transmitter he said he had built one as a kid in high school years before but he didn't think kids did that sort of thing anymore.
-He told me to come back in a couple of days and he would have coil for me.
+He told me to come back in a couple of days and he would have a coil for me.
 When I came back he handed me a brand new coil in a box at no charge, but what he really needed the couple of days for was to look around to find the spark gap transmitter he had built in high school.
 He eventually found it stashed away in a box at his mother's place.
 He said if I got a nice clean mounting board I could come by his shop and use his workbench and tools, and using his transmitter as a blueprint, build one just like it.
 And that's what I did.

 I had gone down to the shop to work on the transmitter early one Saturday when about mid morning a brand new shiny Cadillac Fleetwood drove up outside the garage bay doors.
 The driver got out and came around to open the other side door and out stepped my Stepmother.
 The mechanic was there in a flash asking what he could do to help and she told him I was her son.
 By then I was running toward her to give her a big hug with her asking me just what I was doing in such a place.
 The mechanic was visibly shaken seeing a person of such stature in his shop, easily seeing even the jewelry she had on was probably worth more than he earned in a year, with the suit her driver wore probably costing as much as if not more than he made in a month.
 She had only just come up to the high desert from Los Angeles and yet to put on her "ranch" clothes when she was told I was in town, so she immediately came looking for me, decidedly curious as to what kind of trouble I was getting into now.